mbaumer/us_hep_funding/docs/_states/IA.md

 <a name="IA-01"></a>
 [Back to top](#top)
 ## IA-01 -- Rep. Rod Blum (R)
+### Committees
+Rod Blum is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016